matthew-lorber/liri-node-app/README.md

 ## Video

-If you can't see the video here, download the raw (liriBotTest.mp4) from the repo, to watch.
+If you can't see the video here, download the raw (liriBotTest.mp4) from the repo, or view the published README at matthew-lorber.github.io/liri-node-app.

 <video controls src="liriBotTest.mp4" width="640" height="480" alt="liriBotTest.mp4"></video>